agjell/sol-tutorials/solana-validator-faq.md

 #### Mainnet

-Mainnet validators should follow the official requirements.
+Mainnet validators should follow the [official requirements](https://docs.solana.com/running-validator/validator-reqs#hardware-recommendations).
 Running a mainnet validator comes with responsibilities.
 Real people with real assets rely on the continuous operation and well being of mainnet.
 To ensure this, it's critical that the network and its validators have enough performance headroom.
 The team is also working to increase performance, which is not possible if there is no headroom to scale into.
-It is worth mentioning that some mainnet validators run successfully with 64 GB RAM, although the recommendation states ≥128 GB.

 #### Testnet